Requirements for Reflexology Professional Certification program completion

 - Participation in class Outreach activities and class teaching assignments.

 - Completion of Directed Independent Study (DIS), due module 5.

 - Completion of Research Case Study, due February of following year.

 - Full payment of tuition according to your personal enrollment agreement.

-- Receive one professional reflexology session from a designated, certified reflexologist, cost for which is determined by the practitioner and assumed by the student.
+- Receive one professional reflexology session from a designated, certified reflexologist, the cost for which is determined by the practitioner and assumed by the student.
 Receive between Modules 2 and 3, and submit a short typewritten description of your experience receiving by the third module of classes.

 - Give one reflexology session to the program instructor or a qualified reflexologist designated by the instructor.
 This session can be scheduled anytime after the third module of classes.
 The cost for this is included in the tuition.

-- Submit by scheduled due dates during the program, 24 documented reflexology sessions done outside class.
-Submit 10 documented reflexology sessions done outside class within eight weeks of the end of the classroom hours.
+- Submit by scheduled due dates during the program, 24 documented reflexology sessions done outside of class.
+Submit 10 documented reflexology sessions done outside of class within eight weeks of the end of the classroom hours.
 Master forms will be provided on which to document these sessions.